christopheg/skeleton-core/README.md

 You can add a 'bootstrap()' method to your module to execute this part of code everytime the module is accessed.

+### Securing a specific module

+You can add a 'secure(): bool' method to your module to determine if the module can be accessed with the given data.

 ### Handling of media files

 If the requested url contains an extension which matches a known media type, the